Shedd Aquarium: Beluga whales

 Immiayuk, Kayavak: Kayavak is one of the most famous residents of the Oceanarium.
 The whale became an orphan at only nearly five months old after her mother, Immiayuk, died.
-Trainers fed Kayavak fish, cared for her day and night, taught her how to "be a whale", and she thrived to be the healthy adult she is today.
+Trainers fed Kayavak fish, cared for her day and night, taught her how to "be a whale", and she thrived to be a healthy adult.
+Kayavak died in April 2025.

 Puiji, Bella, and Nunavik: In 2006, the beluga whale Puiji gave birth to a female calf, later named Bella.
 On December 14, 2009, she gave birth to a 162-pound, five-foot, four-inch male calf.
 Although it was a difficult birth, the calf survived and debuted to the public on Sunday, January 24, 2010.
 He has since been named "Nunavik" meaning "friendly, beautiful, and wild".
 Nunavik currently lives at the Georgia Aquarium as of 2016.
 Puiji died on Wednesday, October 26, 2011, following a seizure after having been undergoing treatment for an undisclosed medical condition over the course of several months.

 Naluark: Naluark was transferred to Mystic Aquarium & Institute for Exploration in Mystic, Connecticut, in October 2011.
 He has since been moved to SeaWorld Orlando in 2016.

 Naya: Naya first arrived at Shedd Aquarium in 1992.
 She has since had four calves.
 Her first was a stillborn in 2002.
-She then gave birth on December 20, 2009 to a 162-pound, five-foot two-inch male calf, though the calf died two days later from complications during birth.
+She then gave birth on December 20, 2009, to a 162-pound, five-foot two-inch male calf, though the calf died two days later from complications during birth.
 In 2020, Naya gave birth to premature twins.
 The first calf, a female born head first, survived being born.
 The second calf, born tail first, was a stillborn.
 Unfortunately, because the calves were premature twins, the first calf had multiple health issues and died 15 days later despite being in the care of staff members.